-- ⟨ "[we remove] cookies and other cross session identifiers, after 18 months" - d "We store search terms (and the cookie IDs associated with search terms) separately from any account information that directly identifies the user, such as name, e-mail address, or phone numbers." - ¬ "we take steps to store [information collected through the Bing Bar Experience Improvement Program] separately from any account information we may have that directly identifies you, such as name, e-mail address, or phone numbers" - "we store page views, clicks and search terms used for ad targeting separately from contact information you may have provided or other data that directly identifies you (such as your name, e-mail address, etc.)." - ⊲ "our advertising systems do not contain or use any information that can personally and directly identify you (such as your name, email address and phone number)." - ⟨ "Before we [share some search query data], we remove all unique identifiers such as IP addresses and cookie IDs from the data."
+- ⟨ "[we remove] cookies and other cross session identifiers, after 18 months" - ¬ "We store search terms (and the cookie IDs associated with search terms) separately from any account information that directly identifies the user, such as name, e-mail address, or phone numbers." - ¬ "we take steps to store [information collected through the Bing Bar Experience Improvement Program] separately from any account information we may have that directly identifies you, such as name, e-mail address, or phone numbers" - ⟨ "we delete the information collected through the Bing Bar Experience Program at eighteen months." - ¬ "we store page views, clicks and search terms used for ad targeting separately from contact information you may have provided or other data that directly identifies you (such as your name, e-mail address, etc.)." - ⊲ "our advertising systems do not contain or use any information that can personally and directly identify you (such as your name, email address and phone number)."